What to Read and How to Find It

 Not all chapters can be digitised; if this is the case, you will have to use the shelfmark for the book, find it in the library then find the relevant chapter.
 Please note that a chapter will not be digitised if there is already an ebook available.

 If your Reading Lists specifies an article, it will often be available electronically.
 The link will take you to the article you need to read.
 Articles are written by a professionals and/or experts in the field and are often peer-reviewed which means that they are good sources for reliable and high quality-scholarly information.

 Not all articles are available electronically.
 Where this is the case, you will need to find the print version of the journal on the library shelves.
 A journal is a scholarly publication issued on a regular basis, containing a number of articles and often devoted to a single subject.
 Journals have shelfmarks which are similar to books.
-Some journal articles may have been digitised and these will be available to you in the Digitised Documents section in Blackboard.

 Use the shelfmark for the journal, and the Volume and page numbers to find the correct article.

 To learn how to find books, articles and other resources independently, see pages on Subject Searching

 Hugh Owen Library is on the Penglais Campus, it is the main humanities library; it also holds resources on the environmental sciences and sport and exercise science.
 More Details about Hugh Owen Library.

 The Physical Sciences Library is also located on Penglais Campus.
 It is situated on the 4th floor of the Physical Sciences Building and houses the collections of mathematics, physics and computer science materials.
 Further information can be found here.

 Developing Good Habits and Safe Working Practices